Shop By Category

 Our Pristine® Basic line offers an economical way to provide microfiber-grade protection together with a comfortable environment.

-Our Pristine® Complete line is made of the highest standard woven microfiber.
+Our Pristine® PREMIUM line is made of the highest standard woven microfiber.
 It has a smoother texture and a smaller pore size than Pristine® Basic, offers the best possible protection and the ultimate in comfort.

 And it costs not much more than laminate encasings!
 Prices for our encasings: